ziadhishamali/ziadhishamali/README.md

 Contents of the website:

-1) informations about me.
+1) informations about me with links to my accounts on various platforms.
-2) portofolio of my work.
+2) Services that I provide.
-3) contact informations and contact form.
+3) portofolio of my work with filters to find the projects with certain technologies with ease.
-4) additional features will be added continously.
+4) Games section with some games that I built to keep you entertained.